PeachyDB-Inc/PeachyDB/README.md

 The number of Coordinator nodes should be at least 3 but it can be more.
 The only downside to having more coordinator nodes is that it will increase the journal replication load by a little bit.
 But it should not matter too much.
 Choose enough to tolerate failures.
 At the moment the number of coordinators is chosen when creating a cluster and thereafter it cannot be altered.

 ## 12. Durability
 At the moment the product relies on k-safety.
 This implies that as long as more than k/2 coordinator nodes are alive then the committed transactions are durable.
-Otherwise, we can lose some most recently committed transactions. (product restart alone should not cause logs to be lost, only power cycle or segfaults, etc. could cause this on a given node, so this should be quite rare).
+Otherwise, we can lose some of the most recently committed transactions. (product restart alone should not cause logs to be lost, only power cycle or segfaults, etc. could cause this on a given node, so this should be quite rare).
 If you are concerned about this and want to tolerate more failures, please increase the number of coordinators to 5 or 7 depending on how big your cluster is. (k = number of coordinator nodes).

 - **12.a)** If more than k/2 coordinator nodes are down, write txns cannot be applied and will timeout.